 If, over the course of this Strategy, ACON is successful in securing additional funding for targeted programs, we will prioritise the work outlined within the following table.
 In terms of current capacity, ACON will prioritise the following activities in the first year of this Strategy.

-- Building on the work done for IDAHOT by the AVP to date with a broader whole organisational commitment to IDAHOT and combatting homophobia and transphobia.
+- Deliver LGBTI cultural inclusivity training for mainstream, government, non-government, education and health services seeking to improve service responses and promote the principles of upholding and employing a diverse work force. - Building on the work done for IDAHOT with a broader whole organisational commitment to combatting homophobia and transphobia.
 This could include a major event/fundraiser each year primarily addressing homophobia and transphobia as significant issues impacting on a range of ACON's program areas.
-This could be similar to ACON's engagement with World AIDS Day. - CALD community engagement and program development and delivery in partnership with community and key services agencies. - Continuing to build the evidence base to inform the work of the AVP and ACON in the area of homophobia, transphobia and related violence.
+This could be similar to ACON's engagement with World AIDS Day. - CALD community engagement and program development and delivery in partnership with community and key services agencies. - Continuing to build the evidence base to inform the work of the Community Safety and Social Inclusion Project and ACON in the area of homophobia, transphobia and related prejudice motivate abuse and violence.
 This includes up to date research into the experiences of LGBTI victims of homophobic, transphobic and other prejudice related crime.